Hassan Farhangi: Career

 Prior to joining BCIT, Dr. Farhangi served as Dean and Professor of Information Technology at the Technical University of British Columbia (now SFU Surrey).
-He held adjunct faculty appointments at the National University of Singapore, Royal Road University in Victoria, Canada, and at Simon Fraser University and the University of British Colombia in Vancouver, Canada.
+He held adjunct faculty appointments at the National University of Singapore, Royal Road University in Victoria, Canada, and at Simon Fraser University and the University of British Columbia in Vancouver, Canada.
 His professional career included both industry and academic appointments, the first half of which as Chief Technical Officer and managing director of various private sector players in the Electric Utility industry, followed by decades of teaching and academic R&D in universities in North America and Asia.
 He is well published with numerous contributions in scientific journals and conferences on smart grids and has served on various international standardization committees, such as International Electrotechnical Commission (IEC) Canadian Subcommittee (CSC) Technical Committee 57 (TC 57) Working Group 17 (WG 57) (IEC 61850), Conseil International des Grands Réseaux Électriques (CIGRÉ) WG C6.21 (Smart Metering), CIGRÉ WG C6.22 (Microgrids Evolution), and CIGRÉ WG C6.28 (Hybrid Systems for Off-Grid Power Supply).
-Dr. Farhangi is a founding member of SmartGrid Canada, an academic member of CIGRÉ, a member of Association of Professional Engineers and Geoscientists of British Columbia, and a senior member of Institute of Electrical and Electronic Engineers (IEEE).
+Dr. Farhangi is a founding member of SmartGrid Canada, an academic member of CIGRÉ, a member of Association of Professional Engineers and Geoscientists of British Columbia, and a senior member of Institute of Electrical and Electronics Engineers (IEEE).
 He also conceived and championed the development of BCIT's first graduate program in Smart Grids (MEng Smart Grids Systems & Technologies).